-While it is certainly the ideal is to have both spouses fully invested and contributing to the marriage, it is not necessary to make a positive and substantial improvement.
+While it is certainly the ideal is to have both husband and wife fully invested and contributing to the marriage, it is not necessary for a positive and substantial improvement.
 You can make a difference on your own.

 One person can most definitely influence the relationship and do so very effectively!

 Equally so, this principle applies in the positive as well.
 When your spouse is narky or withdrawn, don’t react with your typical comeback.
 Nagging, criticising or shutting down yourself only perpetuates the cycle of moodiness and diminishes your intimacy.

 Rather, try responding with a more loving gesture.
 Think about what would help your narky or withdrawn spouse feel loved and do that instead.

 Perhaps a sympathetic “I can see you’ve had a bad day; is there anything I can do to help?” or “You look like you need some time to yourself right now; why don’t you take some time out and I’ll handle things here?”